flexanalytics/flexit-docs/docs/deploy.md

 #### Start/Stop FlexIt Server

-> **Windows Only** - it is best to use the Windows Service to start and stop FlexIt.
-The service starts both the FlexIt server and the default PostgreSQL server (if installed)

-You can start or stop the FlexIt service manually using scripts in the “[FlexIt Install Directory]/bin” directory.
+It is best to use the FlexIt service, which starts and stops both the FlexIt server and the default PostgreSQL server (if installed).
+You can also start or stop the FlexIt service manually using scripts in the “[FlexIt Install Directory]/bin” directory.

 Start FlexIt by running the `start_flexit` script